pni-lab/predmod_lecture/contents/introduction.md

 .

 These type of researchers are the primary target readership of this lecture book.
-It aims to demystify predictive modelling and machine learning and to show that the simplest - but yet very powerful - forms of these analysis techniques can as much accessible and straightforward as "classical" tools for statistical inference, they routinely use.
+The aim of this book is to demystify predictive modelling and machine learning and to show that the simplest - but yet very powerful - forms of these analysis techniques can as much accessible and straightforward as "classical" tools for statistical inference, they routinely use.